-A study mentioned in the International Journal of Women's Dermatology explains that overuse of sodium lauryl sulphate has damaging effects on hair follicle.
-This strong surfactant strips off natural oils and protein while cleansing the dirt and impurities from hair.
-It makes your hair dry, breakage-prone, and lifeless.
-It causes potential damage to hair protein, which weakens the hair cuticles and leads to excessive hair fall.
+A study mentioned in the International Journal of Women's Dermatology explains that overuse of sodium lauryl sulphate has damaging effects on your hair follicles.
+This strong surfactant strips off natural oils and protein while cleansing the dirt and impurities from your hair, ultimately leaving them dry, breakage-prone, and lifeless.
+It may also cause potential damage to hair protein, which weakens the hair cuticles and leads to excessive hair fall.
 That is why it has become imperative to use sulphate free shampoo and conditioners.

 3. Damage to skin

 Frequent use of sulphate-based cleansers tends to cause potential damage to the skin's protective barrier.
 It degrades the lipids, ceramides, and essential fatty acids present in the outer layer of skin.
 The ultimate consequences are dehydrated skin, damaged, and inflamed skin.
 Some research studies have suggested that sulphate has been found to cause clogging of pores and painful inflammations in people with oily skin.
 Skin care experts recommend choosing sulphate free face wash for oily skin.

 As responsible human beings towards our environment, it is important to avoid ingredients that are harming the life of other creatures.
 Sulphates are one such ingredient that has adverse effects on aquatic life.
 A study published in Environmental Health Insights (EHI) has also explained that exposure to sulphate causes harm to marine species.